jonowood/sqlalchemy-challenge/README.md

 Note: you will also need the hawaii.sqlite file and the climate_starter.ipynb notebook, which are provided in this repository.

+## Project Structure
+- `resources/` directory contains the dataset in CSV format and sqlite database
+- `notebooks/` directory contains Jupyter notebooks used for data analysis, preprocessing, and model building
+- `images/` directory contains images for readme
+- `app.py` is the main Python file for the web application
+- `requirements.txt` is the list of required dependencies to run the web application

 ## Running the Web Application

 To run the web application, follow these steps: